-5. As documented in note 5 to these accounts, the Council is seeking the disposal of built and non-built holdings known as the Perry Barr residential scheme.
+- 5. As documented in note 5 to these accounts, the Council is seeking the disposal of built and non-built holdings known as the Perry Barr residential scheme.
 Of the total cost of £501m, a sum of £171m of the funding for the scheme was through local and Central Government grants, a number of which had conditions applied to them.
 The Council is confident that those conditions are met, and will continue to be so, regardless of the sales process.
 However, given the complexities associated with grant funding and associated conditions, there is a small chance that one of the providing bodies may choose to seek re-payment of the funding if they feel conditions are not continuing to be met.
-In line with the requirement of IAS37, this uncertain possible obligation is considered a contingent liability.
+In line with the requirement of IAS37, this uncertain possible obligation is considered a contingent liability. - 6.
+The Council is [EHS] a party in two district energy concession contracts and a back-to-back arrangement to supply energy to a number of Council and third-party buildings.
+Two specific issues have arisen which will affect the future quantity of energy required by one of these networks prior to the end of contract period and [EHS] may result in a financial loss to the contractor for which the Council may be contractually liable.
+The value of this is estimated to be up to £10m.
+The Council is actively seeking mitigations to this financial risk.